Enhanced nearby and vanishing cycles in dimension one and Fourier transform: Introduction

 In \cite{DK16} we established an extension of the classical Riemann-Hilbert correspondence to the irregular case, in the framework of enhanced ind-sheaves, which has the advantage of working in any dimension.
 More precisely, there is a quasi-commutative diagram

-Here, $\iota$ embeds regular holonomic $\D$-modules into holonomic $\D$-modules which are not necessarily regular, $e\,\iota$ embeds perverse sheaves into enhanced ones (see Definition~\ref{def:ECc}~(ii)), and $\dr^\enh$ is an enhancement\footnote{As $\dr^\enh$ is only briefly mentioned in this paper, we do not recall its definition, referring instead to \cite{DK16}.} of the de Rham functor $\dr$.
+Here, $\iota$ embeds regular holonomic $\D$-modules into holonomic $\D$-modules which are not necessarily regular, $e\,\iota$ embeds perverse sheaves into enhanced ones\footnote{This refers to the present case of dimension one.
+In higher dimension there is still no explicit description of the category of perverse enhanced sheaves.
+See however \cite{Moc16}, where such a category is described via a curve test.} (see Definition~\ref{def:ECc}), and $\dr^\enh$ is an enhancement\footnote{As $\dr^\enh$ is only briefly mentioned in this paper, we do not recall its definition, referring instead to \cite{DK16}.} of the de Rham functor $\dr$.

-In \cite[\S6.2]{DK18} we explained how to describe the Stokes filtration of $\near(F)$ in terms of the enhanced de Rham complex $\dr^\enh(\shm)$.
-Here, using enhanced specialization and microlocalization from \cite{DK19}, and making a more excplicit use of the sheafification functor discussed in \cite{DK20}, we propose a description of the Stokes filtration which sheds some light on the geometry underlying these constructions.
+In \cite[\S6.2]{DK18} we described the Stokes filtration $\fnear \bullet(F,\shm)$ in terms of the enhanced de Rham complex $\dr^\enh(\shm)$.
+Here, using enhanced specialization and microlocalization from \cite{DK21a}, and making a more explicit use of the sheafification functor discussed in \cite{DK21b}, we propose a description of the Stokes filtration which sheds some light on the geometry underlying these constructions.
 We also discuss a tempered version of the vanishing cycles $\van(F)$ as follows.

 Let $\field$ be a field, and consider the natural embedding $e\,\iota\colon\BDC(\field_X)\to[\iota]\BDC(\ifield_X)\to[e]\BEC X$, of sheaves into ind-sheaves into enhanced ind-sheaves.
 Recall that $e\,\iota$ has a left quasi-inverse $\sh$ called sheafification functor.
 We say that an enhanced ind-sheaf $K$ is of sheaf type if it lies in the essential image of $e\,\iota$.